gadadhardasa/Bhakta-Training/README.md

-# Bhakti-Raja-Vidya

-THE BHAKTI RAJA VIDYA -
+# BHAKTA-TRAINING - THE VALUE OF LIFE -
 Bringing A Revolution In The Hearts and Consiousness Of The Students

-#PROJECT: BGKIDS LEARNING MODULES
+#PROJECT #1: BGKIDS LEARNING MODULES
-#ABOUT:
-A PROJECT FOR FUTURE OF ISKCON IN
-BULDING CHARACTER OF OUR CHILDREN
+#ABOUT: Educational Trining Project For Building Character of Our Children.

 MAIN TASK: BGKids Curriculum & Learning Module Development

 PROJECT COLABORATION GUIDE
 ==========================